 A New Way to Grill Your Game Day Wings

 Wings might be the most requested and favorite finger food for all game day grill outs.
 For good reason too!
 When I invite my friends and family over to watch the game, it’s not out of the ordinary to go through 100 to 150 wings in one day.
-Especially because I grill them all on my Weber to be sure that they turn out moist, tender, and are full of flavor.

 I am often asked what type of sauce I use to wash my wings with because the flavor is so unique.
 I use one of my favorite buffalo, teriyaki, and barbecue sauces and make sure my wings are coated evenly.
 The blend of one of those flavors combined with crispy skin on the outside and juicy meat on the inside, is a win with each bite.